naveen-420/intern-react-test/README.md

 ## ✅ Deliverables

 1. A working React JSON Schema Form showing all fields from AWS Athena Calculator.
-2. Validations and default values where applicable.
+2. Add random default values.
-3. Push everything to a **public GitHub repository** named `yourname-react-test`.
+3. Push everything to a **public GitHub repository** named `yourname-react-test` in your github account.
-4. Share the repo link
+4. Share the GitHub repository link, once completed.

 ---